sanchesrfl/sanchesrfl/README.md

 ### Hi there,
-#### I am a Software Engineer who loves to build scalable, optmized systems and to teach technoloy.
+#### I am a Software Engineer who loves to build scalable, optmized systems and to teach technology.